openlyne/whatsapp-chatbot-api/03-receive-message/README.md

 - Shows them in your terminal
 - Can be extended to send automatic replies

+## ⚠️ Development Environment Warning

+**ngrok is for Development Only**: This tutorial uses ngrok for testing purposes. **NEVER use ngrok or similar tunneling services in production environments** as they create security vulnerabilities.

+**Webhook Security**: The basic webhook example has no authentication.
+For production use, implement proper webhook signature verification and authentication.

+**Example Data**: Phone numbers like `256XXXXXXXXXX` in examples are placeholders only, not real numbers.

+**Production Deployment**: For production, use proper hosting services with SSL certificates, not development tunnels.

 ---

 ## Step 1: Install ngrok